 Chia seeds have become a ubiquitous superfood and mainstay in many health food recipes.
 Recently they’ve also become the source of fear amongst those who’ve heard horror stories about the perils of overconsumption.
 Today, we set the record straight.

-Chia seeds deliver heart healthy omegas fats, protein, fiber and a plethora of key nutrients.
-Additionally, they are credited with helping reduce cardiovasular disease and commonly used by vegans as an egg replacement.
+Chia seeds deliver heart-healthy omegas fats, protein, fiber and a plethora of key nutrients.
+Additionally, they are credited with helping reduce cardiovascular disease and are commonly used by vegans as an egg replacement.

 One 2 tablespoon serving of chia seeds delivers: